-It is interesting to compare our definition of Haantjes algebras over a differentiable manifold proposed in Section 5 with the notion of \textit{Haantjes manifolds} recently introduced by Magri \cite{MGall13}.
-The main difference between the two constructions resides on the distinct degree of generality of them, which obviously reflects the variety of our motivations.
+It could be useful to compare our definition of Haantjes algebras over a differentiable manifold, proposed in Section 5, with the notion of \textit{Haantjes manifolds} recently introduced by Magri~\cite{MGall13}.
+The main difference between the two constructions resides in their distinct degree of generality, which obviously reflects the different motivations underlying the two approaches.

-In our construction, we are mainly concerned with the abstract, more general theory of commuting Haantjes operators defining an Haantjes algebra, without any reference to additional geometric structures like exacts $1$-forms or symmetry vector fields, that in Magri's theory are essential to construct Lenard complexes of commuting vector fields or exact $1$-forms \cite{MGWDVV,MGall15}.
+In our construction of Haantjes algebras, we are mainly concerned with the abstract, general theory of commuting Haantjes operators, without any reference to additional geometric structures like exact $1$-forms or symmetry vector fields, that in Magri's theory are essential in order to define Lenard complexes of commuting vector fields or exact $1$-forms~\cite{MGWDVV,MGall15}.

-In other words, although Magri's Haantjes manifolds possess a richer axiomatic structure than our Haantjes algebras, we limit ourselves to choose a minimal number of requirements in order to have a flexible structure, which in a subsequent step can be made more suitable for the study of specific problems, as separation of variables in the context of integrability or Riemannian geometry.
-To this aim, we postpone the introduction of additional geometric structures (as Magri--Haantjes chains of exact $1$-forms, symplectic forms \cite{TT2016prepr}, Poisson bivectors \cite{TT2017} or Riemannian metrics \cite{TT2016}) to a further stage of the theory.
+In other words, although Magri's Haantjes manifolds possess a richer axiomatic structure than our Haantjes algebras, we prefer to articulate our definition on a minimal number of requirements, in order to have a flexible structure, which in a subsequent step can be made suitable for the study of more specific problems, as the separation of variables in the context of integrability or Riemannian geometry.
+Keeping with this philosophy, we postpone the introduction of additional geometric structures (as Haantjes chains of exact $1$-forms, symplectic forms~\cite{TT2016prepr}, Poisson bivectors~\cite{TT2017} or Riemannian metrics~\cite{TT2016}) to a further stage of the theory.